confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 1. Isolate Workloads' data-in-use, including their Credentials, from the untrusted hosting environment.
 2. Guarantee that a Workload can only utilize Credentials issued to it and that its Credentials cannot leak and be used by unauthorized Workloads.
-3. Enable the Relying Parties and other interested parties, such as auditors, to make in-depth inquiries into the trustworthiness of the Workload based on its Credentials.
+3. Enable the Relying Parties and other interested parties, such as auditors, to make in-depth run-time and retroactive inquiries into the trustworthiness of the Workload based on its Credentials.

 # Core Requirements
 The TWI Core Requirements can be located {{-TWISIGReq}}.